LeHaroun/LPAD/README.md

 - Gradio Interface: Simple UI
 - Edge cases for ww cars, latin cars
 - Edge cases for empty images, skewed
-- Properly trained model on UM6P dataset
+- Our own locally trained model on UM6P dataset
 - Vehicle detection and BB detection
+- Dockerize the project

 ## Contributing
 Contributions to the project are welcome.
 Please ensure to follow the coding standards and submit pull requests for any new features or bug fixes.